-Pipe thickness calculation is a very important activity for every piping engineer.
-As it required to calculate numerous pipe wall thickness calculations for different design conditions.
+Pipe wall thickness calculation is a very important activity in the career of a piping engineer.
+You may need to calculate numerous pipe wall thicknesses for different design conditions.

 Table of Contents